 A PID is, together with any property income distribution from any other REIT company, treated as taxable income from a single UK property business.
-The basic rate of income tax (currently 20%) will be withheld by the Company (where required) on the PID unless the shareholder is entitled to receive PIDs without income tax being deducted at source and they have notified the Company's registrar of this entitlement sufficiently in advance of a PID being paid and the Company is satisfied that the shareholder concerned is entitled to that treatment.
+The basic rate of income tax (currently 20%) will be withheld by the Company (where required) on the PID unless the shareholder is entitled to receive PIDs without income tax being deducted at source ('Gross PIDs').
+This is dependant on the shareholder notifying the Company's registrar of this entitlement sufficiently in advance of a PID being paid and the Company being satisfied that the shareholder concerned is entitled to that treatment.

-Shareholders entitled to elect to receive distributions without deduction for withholding tax may complete the declaration form which is available on request from the Company through the contact details provided on its website, www.targethealthcarereit.co.uk, or from the Company's registrar.
+Shareholders entitled to elect to receive gross distributions may complete the declaration form which is available on request from the Company through the contact details provided on its website, www.targethealthcarereit.co.uk, or from the Company's registrar.
 Shareholders who qualify for gross payments are, principally, UK resident companies, certain UK public bodies, UK charities, UK pension schemes and the managers of ISAs, PEPs and Child Trust Funds, in each case subject to certain conditions.
 Individuals and non-UK residents do not qualify for gross payments of distributions and should not complete the declaration form.

-Shareholders who are individuals may, depending on their particular circumstances, either be liable to further UK income tax on their PID at their applicable marginal income tax rate, incur no further UK tax liability on their PID, or be entitled to claim repayment of some or all of the UK income tax withheld on their PID.
+Shareholders who are individuals may, depending on their particular circumstances, either be liable to further UK income tax on their PID at their applicable marginal income tax rate, incur no further UK tax liability on their PID, or be entitled to claim repayment of some or all of the UK income tax withheld on their PID with potential offsets against tax payable in another jurisdiction under a Double Tax Treaty.
 The £1,000 property income allowance does not apply to PIDs.